jeswin/mac2linux/Karabiner.md

 ## Karabiner Config

-1. Karabiner installs a new keyboard driver.
-So you'd need to fix the modifier keys again.
-   - Go to Preferences -> Keyboard -> Modifier Keys.
-   - Select your keyboard and change Caps Lock to Command.
-   - Change Control to Command
-   - Change the Globe/Fn key to Control (to use if you ever need it)

-2. Let's enable custom modifications.
+Let's enable custom modifications.

 - Copy <distro>/mac2linux.json into ~/.config/karabiner/assets/complex_modifications/
 - Go to Karabiner Elements GUI, and enable all modifications

-   - Changes made via Karabiner
+The following changes are supported:
   - Map Caps Lock to Right Command
-      - Make Super + Arrow Keys work in Rectangle App
+  - Use Super + Arrow Keys work in Rectangle App
   - Show Launchpad when Super (Left Command) is pressed
+  - Use Control + C/D/Z in Terminal
+  - Use Control + Shift + C/V for copy paste in Terminal
+  - Use Control + Arrows for text navigation in Terminal

 ### Customizing Karabiner Config